chingu-voyages/voyage-project-tier1-expensesplitter/README.md

 ## Acknowledgements

-We extend our heartfelt gratitude to the wider developer community for their invaluable insights and expertise, which consistently inspire and elevate our projects.
-Your contributions make our journey possible, and for that, we are deeply thankful.
+We extend our heartfelt gratitude to the wider developer community, whose invaluable insights and expertise consistently inspire and elevate our projects.
+We are also deeply thankful for the powerful tools and services provided by [Google](https://google.com), [Cloudinary](https://cloudinary.com), and [AWS](https://aws.amazon.com), which play a crucial role in making our journey possible.
+Your contributions and innovations drive our success, and for that, we are sincerely grateful.

 ## About Chingu